chr-krenn/chr-krenn-fhj-ws2016-sd14-pse/CONTRIBUTING.md

 `created` TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, `modified` TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
 ```
+- §6.5 Make scripts reexecutable
+    - e.g. by adding `IF NOT EXISTS` to DDL instructions
+- §6.6 Make sure the database type matches the one used in the entities
+    - if the entity defines a `Long` the database type must be `BIGINT`, for `Integer` it is `INT`, and so on

 # FAQ
 This section contains common problems and their solution.